adalbertocajueiro/edscorbot-c-cpp/README.md

     "signal":2}
 ```

+This means the server has registed the Mosquitto broker successfully, notified the existing comsumers with its meta info and is ready to send/receive messages on channels/topics `ROBOT_NAME/commands` and `ROBOT_NAME/moved`.

 ### Migrating to the real controller
+Tehe code of simulated server has been derived from the real server `mqtt_server.cpp` and adjusted to handle messages according to the new communication model established in the [Async API specification](https://app.swaggerhub.com/apis-docs/ADALBERTOCAJUEIRO_1/ed-scorbot_async/1.0.0).
+Therefore, you will see a good overlap betqeen these codes.

-A good idea is to user the simulated server file to fit your robot characteristics.
-After that, inject the code to control your robotic arm.
+A good idea is to user the simulated server file to fit your robot characteristics first and then inject the code to control your robotic arm.
 In the function `message_callback` you will see a specific comment where you must put your implementation to do everything as before.

+Furthermore, when putting the executable into the robotic arm's platform you must to handle all dependencies.
+That is, they must be available in the target platform.
+The project [Py-EDScorbotTool](https://github.com/RTC-research-group/Py-EDScorbotTool) already does this, as well as has a specific branch (`dev-search_Home`) with an implementation (`mocked_server.cpp`) invoking the functions to move the arm.

 ### Reference Documentation
 For further reference, please consider the following items: